 - 3/4 cups water (or veggie bouillon)

-- 1 whole Meyer lemon, de-seeded (skin and all) for regular lemons, just use zest and juice, not pith
+- 1 whole Meyer lemon, de-seeded (skin and all) (If using regular lemons instead of ripe Meyer lemons, just use zest and juice, not pith to avoid bitterness.)

 - 1 tsp sea salt